nanditararvi/posha_nanditamurthyr/README.md

 # posha_nanditamurthyr
-This project is as assignment for posha
+This project is as assignment for posha.

 Project uses: STM32F411RE microncontroller - for communication between pc and mcu